dvgica/periodic/README.md

 implicit val actorSystem = ActorSystem() // generally you should have an ActorSystem in your process already

-val data = AutoUpdatingVar( PekkoStreamsPeriodic[String]() // T must be explicitly provided, it can't be inferred )( updateData(),
+val data = AutoUpdatingVar(
+  PekkoStreamsPeriodic() // can also be shared by many AutoUpdatingVars or FnRunners )( updateData(),
   UpdateInterval.Static(1.second),